ruifelixpereira/iot-lab-data-explorer/README.md

 ![TODO: include diagram](docs/assets/architecture.png)

-Following the architectute above, the scenario is to ingest data from a MQTT broker into ADX.
+Following the architecture above, the scenario is to ingest data from a MQTT broker into ADX.
 The data is expected to be in JSON format and the schema is defined as follows:

 ```json
 {